Whether you’re new on the conference networking scene or a seasoned pro, use these networking tips to smash it at your next event.

 A handful of the right networking tips can be the difference between a good conference experience and a great one.
 Stepping into a room full of strangers for the first time can be an intimidating experience, and networking at conferences is no different.
 Even if you’ve been around the association or academic conference block a few times, it doesn’t always come easy.
 But it’s one of the most important activities for professional development and knowledge sharing.

 Ideally, the organisers of the events you attend should have a good idea of how to encourage networking at their conferences.
-But it never hurts to brush up before you head out.
+If you have submitted your conference abstract it never hurts to brush up before you head out.
 Luckily, there’s a whole collection of networking tips to help you round out the rough edges over time.
 Take a peek at this list and learn how to network like a pro before your next big event.

 1. Do your homework on your potential network